isomerpages/govtech-stp/_atp-taiwan/00c-atp-faq.md

 Please check that your app has been updated to the latest version.

-You can activate your app only after clearing Singapore immigration.
+You can activate your app only <u>after</u> clearing Singapore immigration.
 There might be a short lag after clearing immigration before you can activate the app.

 If you still are unable to activate your app after immigration clearance, it could be because you did not register your profile with the same identification number, nationality and date of birth as those shown in the passport that you have used to enter Singapore.
 Follow the instructions to be navigated back to the Holding Screen.